0xadada/resume/resume.md

 -----------------------------------------------------------------------------------------
 Somerville MA USA      resume2024@pm.me     github.com/0xadada      linkedin.com/in/ron-a

 Fullstack frontend software engineer with a passion for building great products.
 Expertise and intuition in multiple technology stacks.
 Independently designs and implements systems given business requirements and goals.
 Significant impact at multiple companies as a technical leader & mentor in web application development.
-Frequent speaker & ally.
+Frequent speaker.

 EXPERIENCE

 2018-2023    SALSIFY, Staff SE, Senior SE3 ------------------------------------- Boston MA
      Lead technical vision & strategy, systems design, and software implementation for Catalog Sites.
 Co-lead systems design and implementation for Enhanced Content.
 Both achieved $1.5M ARR in their first year while powering content seen by millions at Amazon, Walmart, Target, (and more) for brands including Levi's, 3M, and L'Oréal.